fridge-png/CyberWildlife-Website/README.md

 # CyberWildlife Website
 Website that allows users to view wifelife and share experiences.
-This website was made as a part of my Computer Science Bachelor's Degree.
+This website was made as a part of my Computer Science Bachelor's Degree, completed with backend and frontend technologies by myself.

 ## Funcionality: